ExplicITConsulting/set-outlooksignatures.com/_posts/2025-10-20-current-state-and-future-of-roaming-signatures.en.md

 ---
-layout: "post"
+layout: post
-lang: "en"
+lang: en
-locale: "en"
+locale: en
 title: "Current state and future of roaming signatures"
 description:
 published: true
 author: Markus Gruber
 tags:
-slug: "current-state-and-future-of-roaming-signatures"
+slug: current-state-and-future-of-roaming-signatures
-permalink: "/blog/:year/:month/:day/:slug/"
+permalink: /blog/:year/:month/:day/:slug/
 ---
 ## A game changer with a downside
 When Microsoft announced roaming signatures back in 2020, it sounded like a game-changer.
 No more local signature storage.
 A consistent experience across devices.
 And finally, a solution to the one-signature limitation in on-prem Outlook Web.